1973 NCAA men's volleyball tournament

 The 1973 NCAA men's volleyball tournament was the fourth annual tournament to determine the national champion of NCAA men's college volleyball.
-The tournament took place at Peterson Gym on the campus of San Diego State University in San Diego, California.
-Like the previous year, the format of this championship consisted of a preliminary, four-team round robin to determine seeding for a subsequent single-elimination tournament.
-The round-robin seeding games were played on Friday, May 25 at Peterson Gym on the San Diego State campus.
+The tournament occurred at Peterson Gym on the San Diego State University (SDSU) campus in San Diego, California.
+Like the previous year, this championship format consisted of a preliminary, four-team round-robin to determine seeding for a subsequent single-elimination tournament.
+The round-robin seeding games were played on Friday, May 25, at Peterson Gym.
 The semi-final and championship matches were held at the San Diego Sports Arena on Saturday, May 26.

-Over 8,000 fans attended the championship match which, at the time, was the largest crowd ever to witness a volleyball match in the United States.
+Over 8,000 fans attended the championship match, which, at the time, was the largest crowd ever to witness a volleyball match in the United States.

 San Diego State defeated Long Beach State, 3–1 (11–15, 15–13, 15–8, 15–6), in the championship match to win their first national title.
-San Diego State's Duncan McFarland was named the Most Outstanding Player of the tournament.
+San Diego State's Duncan McFarland was named the tournament's Most Outstanding Player.

 Qualification

-Until the creation of the NCAA Men's Division III Volleyball Championship in 2012, there was only a single national championship for men's volleyball.
-As such, all NCAA men's volleyball programs (whether from the University Division, or the College Division) were eligible.
+The NCAA Men's Division III Volleyball Championship was created in 2012, and it is the only single national championship for men's volleyball.
+All NCAA men's volleyball programs (whether from the University Division or the College Division) were eligible.
 A total of 4 teams were invited to contest this championship.